-In NSW the conditional registration for historic vehicles (vehicles 30 years and older) is referred to as the Historic Vehicle Scheme (HVS).
+- Conditional registration for historic vehicles (30 years and older) is the Historic Vehicle Scheme (HVS).
 The HVS was developed by the RMS in consultation with the Council of Heritage Motor Clubs and other peak bodies.

-- The vehicle operator must be a financial member of a club recognised by the RMS.
+- You must be a financial member of a club recognised by the RMS for HVS.

-- The vehicle must be 30 years of age or older as from the year of manufacture.
+- Your vehicle must be 30 years of age or older as from the year of manufacture.

 USING A VEHICLE REGISTERED UNDER THE HVS

 - Historic vehicles can be used for events organised by recognised historic vehicle clubs, or

 - Events for which official invitation has been recorded by the club as an a event or a run in the club's Minutes, or 'Day Book'.

 - Historic vehicles can also be used on a road or road related area for:

 - Servicing within a short distance from their place of garaging